A Casting Director's Spotlight Profile Tips

-- Include as much info as you can - the character, show name, theatre, producer and director.
+- Include as much info as you can - the character, show name, theatre and director.
 We might want to know which version of something you were in or need to call someone for a reference so it’s all useful.
 But please spell everyone’s name right.
 It’s a little thing but it could lose you a job!

 - Keep your page up to date.
 If there are no credits listed for three years, I’ll assume you haven’t worked for three years, not that you just haven’t bothered to add your recent fabulous credits.
 Unless you’re Judi Dench, then you don’t have to.
 I know you’re good…!

 - Don’t lie.
 You’ll get found out!
-I once auditioned a girl who said on her CV that she had been in a show that had been produced by a friend of mine.
+I once auditioned a girl who said on her profile that she had been in a show that had been produced by a friend of mine.
 I hadn’t seen the show and the actress was new to me so I called my friend to ask how she was.
 He was very confused, seeing as it was an all male cast.
 And that was the end of her!

 - Be concise.
-Whilst you should give us as much information about yourself as you can, be sensible as to how long your CV is (see printing above).
+Whilst you should give us as much information about yourself as you can, be sensible as to how long your profile is (see printing above).
 I don’t need to read about 17 commercials and 45 corporate jobs going back 12 years.